Want to get paid to travel but not sure it’s actually a reality.

-Let’s face it, most people who see our travel lifestyle desire getting paid to travel.
-Just like I wanted it every time I watched another TV episode in Australia of Getaway or the Great Outdoors.
+Let’s face it, most people who see our travel lifestyle, desire to get paid to travel.
+Just like I wanted to earn money traveling every time I watched another TV episode in Australia of Getaway or the Great Outdoors.

-So, firstly let’s answer some commonly asked questions we consistently get in our inbox from people wanting the travel lifestyle a travel blog can bring.
+So, firstly let’s answer some commonly asked questions about how to make money travel blogging and get paid to travel.
+These are the questions we consistently get in our inbox from people wanting the travel lifestyle a travel blog can bring.

 The best way to earn an income travel blogging is by doing something you love and are good at.
 But you’ve got to earn it.
 You’ve got to build a foundation, a brand, an audience, and a product or service.

 It’s important you get your foundation in place first.
 By that I mean things like:

 - Your brand and messaging

 - Solid content